March 20, 2016

 - Ends back at A.L.
 Davis Park

 In recent years there has been yet a third Super Sunday event called “Big Sunday,” which falls in April during the open weekend between French Quarter Festival and JazzFest.
-In 2015 it will be Sunday, April 19.
+The 2016 Big Sunday date is still to be announced.

 The suits worn by the Big Chiefs are entirely hand-sewn, incorporating brightly colored feathers, beads, rhinestones and glittering sequins into a dazzling panoply of folk art.
 The beads are sewn together in a pattern on the front of the Big Chief’s suit and apron to depict an illustrated theme, most often dealing with a historic event or folkloric tale.